cscotti/docker-desktop-alternative/README.md

 # minikube (docker only - less cpu and memory consuming)
 Without docker-desktop, is it hard to use docker.
 You can work with minikube's docker environnement in order to run and build image.
 Here an exemple which :
-- test if minikube is up & start itr if needed with two mount point (`/data` & `/src/app`)
+- Test if minikube is up & run it if needed with two mount point (`/data` & `/src/app`)
-- Build a python image if missing
+- Build a python image if missing based on `Dockerfile.alpine`
 - Run a python container

 Note that you can change the file `./app/src/localy/hello-world.py` and it will be refresh in the container due to the mount point (`/data` & `/src/app`)